|

 The students had tunable receivers, rotate-able antennas, and the manpower to

-immediately start tracking the signals; --and they recorded the beeps on magnetic tape.
+immediately start tracking the signals; --and they recorded the beeps on magnetic tape,

 The tracking stations for the "official" planned U.S. satellite launch program